SSWConsulting/SSW.Rules.Content/rules/azure-cost-analysis-tool/rule.md

 ## Scoped Area

-The acculmulative costs of a selected area over a given time period e.g. the cost of a subscription charted over the last year showing the trends and spikes during that time.
+The cumulative costs of a selected area over a given time period e.g. the cost of a subscription charted over the last year showing the trends and spikes during that time.

 Use this chart to identify spikes or lulls in costs.